-The Organization maintains its cash in bank accounts that may at times exceed federally insured limits, however, the Organization has not experienced any losses in such accounts.
+The Organization maintains its cash in bank accounts that may at times exceed federally insured limits; however, the Organization has not experienced any losses in such accounts.
 Management believes the Organization is not exposed to any significant credit risk regarding cash balances.
-Uninsured balances as of September 30, 2019 totaled \$332,000.
-The Organization did not have any uninsured balances as of September 30, 2018.
+Uninsured balances as of September 30, 2020 and 2019 totaled \$400,000 and \$332,000, respectively.

-NOTE 14 - RELATED PARTIES
+NOTE 15 - RELATED PARTIES

 The Organization leases office space on a month-to-month basis from the spouse of the Executive Director.
-Office rental expense for both years ended September 30, 2019 and 2018, amounted to \$8,640.
+Office rental expense for both years ended September 30, 2020 and 2019, amounted to \$8,640.

 The Organization also leases a building and other camp facilities on a month-to-month basis from a company owned in part by the Executive Director.
-As of September 30, 2019 and 2018, rent expense amounted to \$39,100 and \$39,791, respectively.
-Management estimates the fair rental value of the land to be approximately \$42,000 for the years ended September 30, 2019 and 2018.
+As of September 30, 2020 and 2019, rent expense amounted to \$34,289 and \$39,100, respectively.
+Management estimates the fair rental value of the land to be approximately \$42,000 for the years ended September 30, 2020 and 2019.